 Ears need attention

 - Keep your child’s ears covered during winter.
-Make her wear a scarf to ward off frostbite!
+Make her wear a scarf to ward off cold!

 - Moisturise the lobes of your little one’s ears to avoid painful chapping.